curityio/kubernetes-training/3-curity-identity-server/README.md

 # Final Curity Identity Server

 The final tutorial demonstrates a couple of behaviors to aim for in real deployments for the the Curity Identity Server.
+It makes use of some advances behaviors.
+Make sure your license supports the following feature:

+* DevOps Dashboard

+You can find out about your options in the [license plans of the Curity products](https://curity.io/product/plans/).

 ## Run Base Scripts

 Delete the existing cluster if it exists and then create a new cluster with the scripts from this tutorial's folder.\
-The [Ingress tutorial](../2-ingress-tutorial) explains the behavior of these scripts and the URLs you can connect to.
+The [Ingress tutorial](/2-ingress-tutorial/README.md) explains the behavior of these scripts and the URLs you can connect to.

 ```bash
 ./1-create-cluster.sh